Trump sent 'confusing' message to Libya, top Libyan official says

 "I am really happy about what I have heard from the State Department," he said.
 "The State Department understands the position of our government and the situation in Libya quite well."

-Maiteeg was due to meet lawmakers as well during his trip to the U.S. capital to ensure continued American backing for his government, known as the Government of National Accord, which was installed by the United Nations in 2016.
+Maiteeg was due to meet lawmakers as well during his trip to Washington to ensure continued American backing for his government, known as the Government of National Accord, which was installed by the United Nations in 2016.

 Rival factions battle house-to-house for control of Libya's capitalApril 29, 201900:56

-After his phone call with Haftar in April, the White House said in a statement that President Trump "recognized Field Marshal Haftar's significant role in fighting terrorism and securing Libya's oil resources, and the two discussed a shared vision for Libya's transition to a stable, democratic political system."
+After Trump's phone call with Haftar in April, the White House said in a statement that the president "recognized Field Marshal Haftar's significant role in fighting terrorism and securing Libya's oil resources, and the two discussed a shared vision for Libya's transition to a stable, democratic political system."

 Acting Defense Secretary Patrick Shanahan later appeared to qualify the U.S. stance on Haftar, saying a "military solution is not what Libya needs."